MushroomFleet/LLM-Base-Prompts/ACE-HFS/Readme.md

 ---

 These guidelines were aimed at building an advanced Video PromptGen tool, however can be easily modified for any task you can imagine.
+This readme.md was converted from the "Universe-Engine-Tips.txt" using Claude by Anthropic.

 Check my Videos for more detailed tutorials:
 [YouTube Channel](https://www.youtube.com/channel/UCQ2548DcqVLjUlpO6RrVGsg/)